Sarah0802/Biased-Competition-NADEL/README.md

 # Biased-Competition-NADEL

-This repository provides the code for fitting the parameter value, and predicting biological/physical quantity evolutions in the model for the non-linear manipulation and analysis of large DNA datasets (we will provide the link for the paper later on).
+This repository provides the code for fitting the parameter value, and predicting biological/physical quantity evolutions for the non-linear manipulation and analysis of large DNA datasets (we will provide the link for the paper later on).

 In specific,